murthylab/fly-vr/README.md

                         File to save FicTrac console output to.
   --fictrac_plot_state  Enable plotting of FicTrac state history.
   --pgr_cam_enable      Enable Point Grey Camera support in FicTrac.
-  --shuffle             Shuffle the playback of the playlist randomly.
   --start_delay START_DELAY
                         Delay the start of playback and acquisition from FicTrac tracking by this many seconds.
 The default is 0 seconds.
-  --callback CALLBACK   Filename of Python code that contains implementaion of
-                        FlyVRCallback class.
-Used to plugincustom control
-                        logic for closed loop experiments.
-  --ball_control_enable
-                        Enable control signals for stepper motor controlling ball motion.
-Used for testing of closed loop setup.
-  --ball_control_channel BALL_CONTROL_CHANNEL
-                        String with name of two bit digital channels to send ball signal.
-  --ball_control_periods BALL_CONTROL_PERIODS
-                        A comma separated list of periods (in milliseconds) describing how to construct the ball control signal.
-  --ball_control_durations BALL_CONTROL_DURATIONS
-                        A comma separated list of durations (in seconds) for each period in the ball_control_periods parameter.
-  --ball_control_loop   Whether the ball control signal should loop
-                        idefinitely or not.
 ```

 TLDR;